Viderspace/Family-Arroword-App/README.md

 ---

-## 🔭 Upcoming Feature: Per-Riddle Chat
+## Upcoming Feature: Per-Riddle Chat

 A built-in chat system is being developed, allowing members to discuss specific riddles directly on the board.
 A long-press on a cell opens a chat scoped to that clue’s context.
-This feature is currently being tested in private TestFlight builds and iterated based on feedbacks.
+This feature is currently being tested in latest builds and iterated based on feedbacks.

 ---

-## 📌 Project Status
+## Project Status

 Arroword is an active project in ongoing development.
 The real-time collaboration, lobby experience, and core puzzle mechanics are fully implemented and tested with real users through private TestFlight distribution.